myobie/presenter/README.md

 A javascript presentation tool.
 Each slide is a file.
 Works with svg, jpg, gif, or pdf files.

-Uses <https://choo.io/> for the interactivity and DOM stuff.
+Uses [choo](https://choo.io/) for the interactivity and DOM stuff.
+Uses [keymaster](https://github.com/madrobby/keymaster) for the keyboard shortcuts.

 ## TODO